jeygith/cleanuperr/README.md

 - Transmission
 - Sonarr
 - Radarr
+- Lidarr

-This tool is actively developed and still a work in progress.
+This tool is actively developed and still a work in progress, so using the `latest` Docker tag may result in breaking changes.
 Join the Discord server if you want to reach out to me quickly (or just stay updated on new releases) so we can squash those pesky bugs together:

 > https://discord.gg/sWggpnmGNY